nadavmatalon/battleships_web/README.md

 http://battleships-web.herokuapp.com

-As I'm using Heroku's free hosting service, the app may take a bit of time to upload (Heroku's giros take time to wake up...), so please be patient.
+As I'm using Heroku's free hosting service, the app may take a bit of time to upload<br/>
+(Heroku's giros take time to wake up...), so please be patient.